Solar Parking Lot Lighting Design: Step by Step

 Step 1 – Determine how large the area is that needs the light

-Step 2 – Determine if electric already exists
+Step 2 – Determine if electricity already exists

 Step 3 – Determine lighting requirements and needs